Tiefseetauchner/TiefDownConverter/docs/Markdown/Chapter 2 - Usage.md

 For that, there are conversion profiles which simply are a list of templates.
 It's essentially like saving your --templates arguments.

-You can create these profiles with the `project add-profile` command, setting a name and a comma seperated list of templates.
-Removing a profile is also possible with the `project remove-profile` command.
+You can create these profiles with the `project profile add` command, setting a name and a comma seperated list of templates.
+Removing a profile is also possible with the `project profile remove` command.

 Running a conversion with a profile is as simple as adding the `--profile` flag.